School of Radiologic Technology

 A person educated in this profession may specialize in their own area, as listed below or pursue careers as educators, researchers, consultants, or administrators.
 Constant growth in this field has created many new and exciting career opportunities.
 There are several choices to make when considering a career in radiologic technology.

-Reid Hospital’s radiography program will educate students in a hospital environment.
+Reid Health’s radiography program will educate students in a hospital environment.
 Upon graduation and passing the American Registry of Radiologic Technologists certification examination, our graduates may then specialize in a wide variety of modalities such as Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), Nuclear Medicine, Sonography/ Ultrasound, Interventional Radiology, Mammography, and Radiation Oncology.

 Students learn all examinations performed on the skeletal anatomy.
 They will have opportunity to learn additional skills to make them more marketable such as, venipuncture, EKG, basic lab procedures, vital signs, and patient assessment.